 Everyone who works in Scotland pays tax from their earnings for the public services provided by the government.
 In the most cases, your employer automatically deducts Personal Income Tax and National Insurance (NI) from your weekly or monthly salary.

-The amount of Income Tax that you pay depends on how much you earn in one year.
-However, you will be taxed at same rate as someone from the UK.
+The amount of Income Tax that you pay depends on a number of factors including how much you earn in one year.
 All EU countries have agreements to ensure people are not taxed twice on the same income.

 After you arrive in Scotland, contact the nearest HM Revenue and Customs (HMRC) office to let them know you are working for a company in Scotland.
 If you are self-employed, you must register with HM Revenue and Customs to ensure you pay the correct amount of tax at the right time.